Skip to main content

 πŸ‘‰ If you add videos to an Experience, you'll find a dedicated section in your YAML file to add a different URL.

-πŸ‘‰ To upload Translation files via REST API, please see the developer docs.
+To upload Translation files via REST API, please see the developer docs.

-πŸ–ΌοΈ You can also show different visuals to users based on their preferred language.
-To leverage Media Localization, you'll have to upload the different media files to Chameleon, along with your translations.
+You can also show different media to users based on their preferred language.
+To use Media Localization, upload the different media files to Chameleon at the same time as you upload translation files.
+Replace the filename in your .yaml file with the exact name of the image and upload them both to Chameleon.

 Media Localization works with: